philcryer/quotes/company-quotes.md

 1. "Hey, keep it down over there."
 1. "You can, but Bob's gonna have a sh*t fit."
 1. "Oh, hey!
 You've been in the office a lot lately!"
+1. "One day you'll get it right... one day."